-The Administrators must perform their role to achieve this objective unless they consider that it is not practicable to rescue the company as a going concern or that the second objective (see next objective) would achieve a better result for creditors.
+The Administrators must perform their role to achieve this objective unless they consider that it is not practicable to rescue the company as a going concern or that the second objective (see below objective) would achieve a better result for creditors.

-This objective would typically be achievable in situations where there are third party funds available to return the company to solvency, usually from an investor in the company or through the proposal and acceptance of a Company Voluntary Arrangement ("CVA").
+This objective would typically be achievable in situations where there are third party funds available to return the company to solvency, usually from an investor in the company or through the proposal and acceptance of a Company Voluntary Arrangement ["CVA"].

-Achieving a better result for creditors as a whole than would be likely if the company were wound up
+Achieving a better result for creditors as a whole than would be likely if the company were wound up allowing a sale of the business and assets as a going concern or through an orderly wind-down.

 If the first objective is not achievable then the second objective is to achieve a better outcome than a winding up of the company.
-This is often facilitated by the protection of the moratorium provided by an Administration Order allowing a sale of the business and assets as a going concern or through an orderly wind-down.
+This is often facilitated by the protection of the moratorium provided by an Administration Order